 Day-By-Day Schedule to Carnival 2018

 Hopefully, you can arrive before Carnival week (and stay after.)
 By January, Rio will be in full swing.
 Visit any of the gay bars and clubs on our list and you will find a good time.
-Click below for the past list of gay blocos, nightclub events, and parades from 2017.
-It will give you an idea of what to expect in 2018.
-(We’ll update this listing as soon as detailed info on 2018 becomes available.)
+Click below for the full calendar of events for Carnival 2018.

 To keep this section short, our guide will assume you know how to navigate the dangers of big cities and foreign countries.
 Download digital version of Lonely Planet: Rio de Janeiro for the best English-language guide to the city, and a good source for basic travel tips.